-*** STOP PRESS *** We are now proud owners of a trailer mounted steam weeding unit.
+*** STOP PRESS *** We are now proud owners of a trailer mounted steam weeding unit, the Saturated SteamWeeder 900.
 Using innovative hydrothermal technology developed right here in Australia, bushtekniq is maintaining sensitive bushland areas, wetlands, public spaces and gardens.

-Our SW900 unit has dual operator capacity with different applicator heads to suit each job.
+Our SW900 unit has dual operator capacity, 90m of hose-reach with different applicator heads to suit each job.